- Call us today on:

 0161 785 3500

-I have been selected for redundancy and I don’t know if it’s fair.
+I have been selected for redundancy and I don’t feel that I was fairly chosen - What can I do?

 Redundancy is a potentially fair reason for dismissing an employee under the Employment Rights Act 1996.
 For a dismissal to be by reason of redundancy, a redundancy situation must exist.
 In this current economic climate, it is often not hard for an employer to provide evidence that he has to reduce costs and these may reasonably include looking at staffing overheads.
 As such, many potential Claimants who come in to see Pearson Solicitors are not disputing that there was a genuine redundancy situation but they explain that they feel that they themselves should not have been made redundant, someone else should have been selected.